 #5 – Cesis Town Square

 We continued our walking tour around Cesis towards the lovely town square, called the Rose (Rozu) Square.
 There’s also a lovely fountain.
 It’s great for cooling off any small children you might have brought with you.
 Or even some big children like me.
 The square has some restaurants and cafes, making it a great place for a rest as well as some refreshment.
-The centre of Cesis is a beautiful place to walk around and feel the history.
+The centre and town square is a beautiful place to walk around and feel the history.

 #6 – St John’s Church

-The centrepiece of the square is St John’s Church, which is one of the oldest medieval architectural monuments in Latvia.
-The church was built in the beginning of 13th century during for the Livonian Holy Order.
+The centrepiece of Cesis Town Square is St John’s Church.
+It’s one of the oldest medieval architectural monuments in Latvia.
+The church was built at the beginning of 13th century for the Livonian Holy Order.
 This was at the time that Christianity was just arrving in the Baltic region.
-The gothic spire is over 15 metres tall and the church seats over 1000 people, which gives you an idea of the scale of the place.
+The gothic spire is over 15 metres tall and the church seats over 1000 people.
+The scale of St John’s Church really is impressive in a relatively small town.

 Our last thing to do in Cesis was to check out the “Through the Centuries” sculpture.
-Also known as the Old Time man it depicts a man with a lamp, which is the symbol of the town.
+Also known as the Old Man Time it depicts a man with a lamp, which is the symbol of the town.
 In ancient times an old man would walk the streets protecting the townsfolk.
 Legend says that if you rub his lamp you will see your future.
 It’s something fun to try and who knows what might happen next.
 It was lovely to finish the time in Cesis learning more about this legend.